 The team is accompanied by one or two team leaders.
 Team leaders should be over the age of 18.
 They are responsible for the safety and conduct of their accompanying team.

 IV.
 The Jury

 The Jury is nominated and organized by the COC.
-The Jury are composed of team leaders, independent jurors and past IYPT participants.
+The Jury is composed of team leaders, independent jurors, and past IYPT participants.
 The Jury consists of at least five members, if possible from different schools/ teams.
-Team leaders, may be included in the Jury.
+Team leaders may be included in the Jury.
 The team leaders cannot be members of the Jury in the PM where their teams participate and should not, if possible, grade the same team more than twice.